pborenstein/pborenstein.com/src/posts/categories.md

 ---
 title: Implementing Categories
 date: 2019-01-20
+summary:  When I was figuring out
+          how collections work,
+          I tried my hand at implementing
-summary: A collection of collections.
+          a collection of
+          collections.
+I called the
+          things in the collection
+          of collections categories.
 category: Tech
 tags:
   - eleventy